 Simulation is a method that can be used to improve disaster preparedness.
 Most studies that have shown a positive impact of this type of training on response of this type of training focus on the activities of physicians, nurses and paramedics.
 Our centre seeks to develop new concepts and to provide new data in the pharmaceutical field.
 To that endeavor, disaster simulation exercises on a 1:1 scale are conducted in Swiss hospital pharmacies.
 The main objective is to evaluate whether a simulation can improve a hospital pharmacy's response to a major event.

-In 2019, a Swiss multi-site hospital, the Hôpital Riviera-Chablais (HRC), will move to a unique site in Rennaz.
+In 2019, a Swiss multi-site hospital, the Hôpital Riviera-Chablais (HRC), have moved to a unique site in Rennaz.
 In the literature, this particular event is sometimes referred to as a disaster situation (evacuation concept, etc.).
 In this context, a project to improve patient safety in relation to the medication circuit when a hospital moves was born.
-Therefore, a risk analysis (FMECA) is carried out.
+Therefore, a risk analysis (FMECA) was carried out.
 This analysis, focuses on a move situation, also allows extrapolating this situation to an emergency evacuation.
-This analysis improves both patient safety during the move and the development of a hospital's disaster plan.
+This analysis improved both patient safety during the move and the development of a hospital's disaster plan.

 In 2016, the International Pharmaceutical Federation (FIP) issued recommendations to improve pharmacists' response to natural disasters.
 This document highlights the importance of preparedness, particularly in hospitals.
 In 2018, our centre conducted a survey to determine the level of compliance of hospital pharmacies in Europe, including Switzerland, with these recommendations.
 Its purpose was to collect information on the management of hospital pharmacies in Europe in the event of emergencies and disasters.
 It was distributed to the chief pharmacists of European hospital pharmacies with the support of the European Association of Hospital Pharmacists (EAHP).